How to Lead a Remote Team: The Complete Guide

 Conclusion

 Successful companies do not seek to copy the office on screen.
 They do something else.
 They make interactions more intentional.
 They protect equity in hybrid mode.
-They accept that social connection is not a byproduct of work, but a condition of collective work.
+They accept that social connection is not a byproduct of work, but a condition for collective work.

 Remote work is no longer a parenthesis.
 It is a collective skill.
 Companies that embrace it often build a more explicit, inclusive, and fundamentally more human culture.